godot-extended-libraries/godot-next/README.md

 # godot-next

+## Disclaimer

+Please note that this repository has been moved to `godot-extended-libraries/godot-next`.
+Please visit there if you would like to track its continued development!
+I am still the maintainer of it within that organization.

+## Description

 Godot Node Extensions, AKA Godot NExt, is a Godot 3.1+ repository dedicated to collecting basic script classes that are currently unavailable in vanilla Godot.

 As you might have noticed, Godot Engine's initial node offerings are general purpose and are intentionally not oriented towards particular types of games.